-The Browns made it more official today with Deshaun Watson introduced as the new quarterback and team member in Berea.
-He was flanked by head coach Kevin Stefanski and GM Andrew Berry for much of the introductory presser appearing dapper in his brown suit with orange tie.
+The Cleveland Browns made it more official today with Deshaun Watson introduced as the new quarterback and team member in Berea.
+He was flanked by head coach Kevin Stefanski and general manager Andrew Berry for much of the introductory presser appearing in his brown suit with orange tie.

 Not in attendance were owners Dee and Jimmy Haslam and any of the investigators that the club has hired to investigate the allegations against their new star player.
 The Haslams later participated in a Zoom conference call as they were out of the country.

 The press conference came just off the heels of two grand jury hearings in which neither Texas court sought indictments regarding any criminal charges against him in regards to complaint and allegations from 22 different women, most of them massage therapists.